Eating too much processed food often leads to obesity, cancer and diabetes.

 • Contain food additives (e.g. noodles, dairy products, cooking sauces).

-For example, the natural fats in many whole foods go rancid within a few days, so removing them and replacing them with cheap, stable trans fats can extend shelf life by months.
+The natural fats in many whole foods go rancid within a few days, so removing them and replacing them with cheap, stable (but unhealthy) trans fats can extend shelf life by months.

 Artificial additives are often also used to extend the shelf life of food products.

-While processing is important for food safety and food storage, important nutrients and vitamins are lost in each processing step.
+While some type of food treatment is important for food safety and food storage, important nutrients and vitamins are lost in each processing step.
 On average, processing usually removes 50 – 80% of nutrients from a food (1).

 Processing can also affect taste and properties of the food.
 Food manufacturers may then add cheap or artificial sugars, salts, fats or additives to: